codeinthehole/til/posts/how-ripgrep-interprets-gitignore-rules-changes-when-a-filepath-argument-is-used.md

 ---
 title:
-  "How Ripgrep interprets `.gitignore` rules changes when a filepath argument is used"
+  "How `ripgrep` interprets `.gitignore` rules changes when a filepath argument is used"
 date: "2022-09-13T17:25:58+01:00"
 tags: ["ripgrep"]
 ---